quanteonlab/ai-assistant-framework/exploration/ollama-ebook-summary/refined_docs/book_notes/Game-Engine-Architecture/geaa_part22_11.2_The_Render.md

 #### k-dimensional Trees (kd-trees)

-k-d trees are a generalization of BSP trees to \( k \) dimensions.
+k-d trees are a generalization of BSP trees to $k$ dimensions.
 In the context of rendering, a kd-tree divides space with a single plane at each level of recursion, making it suitable for handling higher-dimensional data.

 :p What is the primary use of a kd-tree in 3D graphics?
 ??x